mskutta/mskutta.github.io/_posts/2019-09-03-sitecore-how-to-fix-tds-item-file-line-endings.md

       }
     }
     ```
-1. Any items that have richtext content or multiline content should be re-sync with Sitecore to ensure correct line endings are in the item file.
+1. Any items that have rich text content or multiline content should be re-sync with Sitecore to ensure correct line endings are in the item file.
 1. Commit any pending changes that you have for item files.